shamim192/todo-app/README.md

 # Usage

-- Navigate to the homepage to view the list of tasks.
+- Navigate to the /tasks to view the list of tasks.
 - Click on "Create New Task" to add a new task.
 - Click on "Edit" to update a task's details.
 - Click on "Delete" to remove a task.